-This Manual may be amended administratively upon approval by the Director and annual ratification by the City Council.
+The Standard Details may be amended administratively at any time upon approval by the Director.
+Except for the Standard Details, the Manual may be amended administratively upon approval by the Director and ratification by the City Council.

 1.5 REVIEW AND APPROVAL